SAP-samples/teched2025-DA160/exercises/ex2/README.md

 > [!Note]
 > The explanation section is optional reading material.
 Please feel free to skip this section if the guided tour was sufficient.

-1. Click the Security tab, go to "Users", start adding a new user.
+1. Click the Security tab, go to **Users**, start adding a new user.

 3. Assign the role to the user
 SAP BDC cockpit offers the following default roles: